Keeping yourself safe in your home also means keeping your home

 DOORS AND LOCKS

-1. Before you move into a new house or apartment, have the cylinders of each door changed.
+1. Before you move into a new house or apartment, have the cylinders of each door lock changed.

 2. Keep your garage door closed.
-If you garage or garage door has windows, cover them with
+If you garage or garage door has windows, cover them with curtains or shades.

 3. Install solid wooden and steel doors with firm frames.

-4. All doors, including those leading to the basement, cellar, garage, and storage rooms
+4. All doors, including those leading to the basement, cellar, garage, and storage rooms should be secured with a dead

-approximately 1 inch thick and have a throw of at least 1 inch (longer is even better).
+bolt lock rather than a latch lock.
+A dead bolt should be approximately 1 inch thick and have a throw of at least 1 inch

 5. Lock apartment windows or doors that lead to balconies, fire escapes, and rooftops.
-If you
+If you live on the first or second

-live on the first or second floor, lock all windows even when you are home.
+floor, lock all windows even when you are home.

-6. On windows that are accessible from the outside, install window dead bolt locks and
+6. On windows that are accessible from the outside, install window dead bolt locks and secure the window when closed as

-up to secure the window when opened to let air in - this provides the security to have a
+well as providing an addition receptacle about 5 inches up to secure the window when opened to let air in - this provides

-window open in one room while you are in another, know that no one open that window
+the security to have a window open in one room while you are in another, knowing that no one can open that window

 further.

 7. Be sure to secure any sliding glass doors you have.
-Burglars don't just get through the
+Burglars don't just get through the slider side of the door but have

-slider side of the door but have also been successful getting through the stationary side of
+also been successful getting through the stationary side of the door.

 WHEN AWAY FROM YOUR HOME

-1. Before leaving town on a long trip, ask a friend, neighbor or relative to park a car in the
+1. Before leaving town on a long trip, ask a friend, neighbor or relative to park a car in the driveway.
+Be sure to mow the

-Arrange to have mail and newspaper deliveries halted until you return.
+grass, shovel snow, and put out garbage on pickup days.
+Arrange to have mail and newspaper deliveries halted until

-2. Use automatic timers when you are away from home to create the illusion that someone's
+2. Use automatic timers when you are away from home to create the illusion that someone's at home; use them on lamps,

-at home; use them on lamps, TVs, and/or radios.
+TVs, and/or radios.

 Finally, install an alarm system.
-You can decide on the accessories such as motion detectors or
+You can decide on the accessories such as motion detectors or glass detectors but arming

-glass detectors but arming your doors and accessible windows is the least you can do for the
+your doors and accessible windows is the least you can do for the piece of mind that when you enter your home, no one is still

-become a murderer or rapist by opportunity!
+their robbing you.
+A caught robber can become a murderer or rapist by opportunity!

 Women's Safety